hwj20/auto-config-env/README.md

 ```

 ## Notes
-- The extension has not been tested on Windows.
+- The extension has not been tested on Windows, because the path of Python interperter in Windows is magical and so does it in conda envs.